 Mole crickets are a tough and persistent pest and if left to nest in your yard untreated, they won’t go away.
-Since most traditional insecticides will only push them around the yard, you’ll be best served using either Orthene or Adonis.
+Since most traditional insecticides will only push them around the yard, you’ll be best served using either Orthene or Prothor.
 These non-repellents take a few extra days to work but they’ll do the job for good.
 Once the local crickets are gone, treat with Maxforce Granular bait every 2-3 months to ensure they don’t come back.

 CONTACT US ^